• Study level

 Objectives

 The objective of this teaching unit is to address the problems related to the behavior of ceramic materials under chemical stress (dissolution, leaching, alteration).
-The aim is to establish the drivers of dissolution (conditions representative of a reprocessing operation) or leaching (conditions representative of a direct storage) of a ceramic material by considering not only the solid (microstructure, densification, texture, topology, composition) but also the species in solution (acid-base, redox or complexation drivers).
+It will be a question of establishing the drivers of dissolution (conditions representative of a reprocessing operation) or leaching (conditions representative of direct storage) of a ceramic material by considering not only the solid (microstructure, densification, texture, topology, composition) but also the species in solution (acid-base, redox or complexation drivers).

 Read more